The Recovery System is Broken.

 We’re Here to Fix It.

-youturn started with a revelation: We need to educate and provide better resources to help people struggling with substance abuse.
+youturn started with a revelation: We need to educate and provide better resources to help people struggling with substance misuse.

 That’s why we came up with youturn.

 A confidential platform that’s available 24/7.
-Judgement-free training to recognize the signs of addiction.
-Series after series of educational videos to teach people everything they need to know about substance abuse: What it is, how to cope, how to help a loved one who is struggling, where they can find support, and importantly, exposure to different methods for recovery.
+Judgement-free training to recognize the signs of substance misuse.
+Series after series of educational videos to teach people everything they need to know about substance misuse: What it is, how to cope, how to help a loved one who is struggling, where they can find support, and importantly, exposure to different methods for recovery.

 Because treating substance use disorder isn’t one-size-fits all.
 It starts with education and understanding exactly what the disease is.
 And the earlier people gain access to that information, the more people we can actually help.

 youturn isn’t just good for business.
 It’s good for people.
 And it’s a better way to get better.

 Co-founder and Chief Executive Officer

 Understanding Substance Abuse.

 Getting help for substance abuse should be easier, more accessible, and more informative.
 So, we’re changing the way people think about substance misuse and paving a new road for recovery.